malikovziya/ToDoAppRemote/README.md

 # ToDo App - Remote Data with Retrofit

 This is a simple ToDo app that allows users to add, view, and filter tasks based on the day of the week.
-The app integrates with a remote API to fetch and store tasks.
+The app integrates with a remote API and local database to fetch and store tasks.

 ## Features